vulnerless/apple-reverse-engineering/readme.md

 }
 ```

-### `function c(e)` - Custom Base64/Huffman-style Encoder
+### `function huffmanEncoder(compressedString)` - Custom Base64/Huffman-style Encoder

 This function is responsible for the core data encoding.
-It converts the compressed string from `u()` into its final text representation.
+It converts the compressed string from `compressAndHash()` into its final text representation.

 *   **Input:** A string that has already been compressed via dictionary substitution.
 *   **Process:** It reads the input character by character.
-For each character, it uses the `g` map as a lookup table to find its corresponding binary representation, which consists of a `[bit_length, value]` pair.
+For each character, it uses the `huffmanTable` map as a lookup table to find its corresponding binary representation, which consists of a `[bit_length, value]` pair.
 These variable-length bit sequences are packed together into a continuous bitstream.
-*   **Output:** As soon as the bitstream buffer contains 6 or more bits, the function extracts a 6-bit chunk, looks up the corresponding character in the custom alphabet `E` (`.0123...xyz`), and appends it to the result string.
+*   **Output:** As soon as the bitstream buffer contains 6 or more bits, the function extracts a 6-bit chunk, looks up the corresponding character in the custom alphabet `customAlphabetw` (`.0123...xyz`), and appends it to the result string.
 *   **Details:** It also adds header bits at the beginning and padding at the end to ensure the bitstream is correctly framed and fully processed.
 This custom encoding scheme is highly efficient for the specific character set found in the fingerprint data.

 ```javascript